novoda/novoda/.github/ISSUE_TEMPLATE.md

 ## Problem
 _Briefly describe the issue you are experiencing / feature you would like to see added.
-Although the following sections are **Optional** the more information you give, the faster we can resolve this issue for you_
+Although the following sections are **Optional** the more information you provide, the faster this issue can be addressed._

 ## Environment [Optional]
 * _Version of the project where the issue occurs_